manitgupta/night-city/README.md

 5.  **Refine**:
     - Highlight code to ask the agent specific questions.
     - Chat with the agent to request changes (e.g., "Add a `shard_id` column").
-    - Click "Apply Fix" when the agent proposes code changes.
+    - Click "Apply Fix" or "Review Fix" when the agent proposes code changes.
+6.  **Migrate**:
+    - Once satisfied, click "Migrate" to deploy the schema to a new Google Cloud Spanner database.

 ## 🤝 Contributing
 We welcome contributions!
 Please follow the `standard` code style and ensured all new features have appropriate tests.